 There are several companies (called credit reference agencies) who claim to be able to tell you your “FREE credit score”, and claim that this magical number determines how likely you are to be accepted for finance.
 When you visit their websites and input all your personal data, it will spit out a score and then usually a bunch of green ticks and red warning symbols that make it look very serious.

 The score is based on a combination of facts, like your credit history and your personal details, and their opinions, based on assumptions they have made from your credit history.
-The score they come up with is in no way official, nor do banks actually look at your credit score when considering your finance application.
+The score they come up with is in no way official, nor do banks actually look at this credit score when considering your finance application.

 The purpose of all the warning symbols is to try and terrify you into thinking there are problems with your credit score, and that this will affect your chances of being approved for car finance, a mortgage, credit card or other form of loan.